Deliverance: "Squeal like a pig"

-Several people have been credited with the phrase "squeal like a pig", the now-famous line spoken during the graphic rape scene.
+Several people have been credited with the phrase "squeal like a pig", spoken during the graphic rape scene.
 Ned Beatty said he thought of it while he and actor Bill McKinney (who played Beatty's rapist) were improvising the scene.
 James Dickey's son, Christopher Dickey, wrote in his memoir about the film production, Summer of Deliverance, that because Boorman had rewritten so much dialogue for the scene, one of the crewmen suggested that Beatty's character should just "squeal like a pig".
 Boorman, in a DVD commentary he made for the film, said the line was used because the studio wanted the male rape scene to be filmed in two ways: one for cinematic release, and one that would be acceptable for television.
 As Boorman did not want to do that, he decided that the phrase "squeal like a pig", suggested by Rabun County liaison Frank Rickman, was a good replacement for the original dialogue in the script.
-Reynolds later recalled the scene as so uncomfortable cameramen avoided watching, and Reynolds opted to interrupt the filming.
-Reynolds said, "I asked John Boorman, the director, 'Why did you let it go that long?'
+Reynolds later recalled the scene as so uncomfortable cameramen avoided watching, and he opted to interrupt the filming.
+He said, "I asked John Boorman, the director, 'Why did you let it go that long?'
 He said, 'I wanted to take it as far as I could with the audience, and I figured you'd run in when it got too far.'"

-Soundtrack and copyright dispute
+Soundtrack

 The film's soundtrack brought new attention to the musical work "Dueling Banjos", which had been recorded numerous times since 1955.
 Only Eric Weissberg and Steve Mandel were originally credited for the piece.
 The onscreen credits state that the song is an arrangement of the song "Feudin' Banjos", showing Combine Music Corp as the copyright owner.
 Songwriter and producer Arthur "Guitar Boogie" Smith, who had written "Feudin' Banjos" in 1955, and recorded it with five-string banjo player Don Reno, filed a lawsuit for songwriting credit and a percentage of royalties.
 He was awarded both in a landmark copyright infringement case.
 Smith asked Warner Bros. to include his name on the official soundtrack listing, but reportedly asked to be omitted from the film credits because he found the film offensive.

-Joe Boyd, who was producing the music for the movie Deliverance, offered "Duelling Banjos" to Bill Keith, but as Bill was travelling in Europe and wanted to visit a girl in Ireland, he turned it down suggesting Eric Weissberg instead.
+Joe Boyd, who was producing the music for the movie, offered "Duelling Banjos" to Bill Keith, who turned it down and suggested Eric Weissberg instead.

 No credit was given for the film score.
 The film has a number of sparse, brooding passages of music scattered throughout, including several played on a synthesizer.
 Some prints of the movie omit much of this extra music.

 Boorman was given a gold record for the "Dueling Banjos" hit single; this was later stolen from his house by the Dublin gangster Martin Cahill.
 Boorman recreated this scene in The General (1998), his biographical film about Cahill.